-- · any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and - · the compensation policies of Contran because: - o each of our named executive officers provides services to many companies related to Contran, including Contran itself; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the other factors discussed above in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.
+- any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and - the compensation policies of Contran or the amount of time our named executive officers are expected to devote to us because: - o each of our named executive officers provides services to many companies related to Contran, including Contran itself; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the other factors discussed above in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.

-Based on the recommendation of our management development and compensation committee as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2009, with our other directors abstaining.
+Based on the recommendation of our management development and compensation committee, as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2010, with our other directors abstaining.

 For financial reporting and income tax purposes, the ISA fee is expensed as incurred on a quarterly basis.
 Contran has implemented a limit of \$1.0 million on any individual's charge to a publicly held company in order to enhance the deductibility by the company of the charge for tax purposes under Section 162(m) of the Internal Revenue Code of 1986, if such section were to be deemed applicable.
 Section 162(m) generally disallows a tax deduction to publicly held companies for non-performance based compensation over \$1.0 million paid to the company's chief executive officer and four other most highly compensated executive officers.
+Because of this policy, the portion of the aggregate ISA fee we, Kronos and CompX each paid to Contran in each of the last three years that was attributable to the services of Harold C. Simmons was limited to such \$1.0 million amount.

 Equity-Based Compensation.
 Prior to 2007, we decided to forego the grant of any equity compensation to our employees, although we continue to grant annual awards of stock to our directors as a portion of their annual retainers, including our chairman of the board and chief executive officer.
 We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2010, other than the annual grants of stock to our directors, including our chairman of the board and chief executive officer.
-See the Director Compensation section in this proxy statement for a discussion of these annual grants.
-The dollar amount of stock awar ds appearing in the 2009 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we or Kronos Worldwide granted to Mr. Harold Simmons in each of the last three years for his director services.
+We do not currently anticipate any equity-based compensation will be granted in 2011, other than the annual grants of stock to our directors, including our chairman of the board and chief executive officer.
+See the Director Compensation section in this proxy statement for a discussion of these annual grants and the method by which the amount of such stock awards are determined.
+The dollar amount of stock awards appearing in the 2010 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we or Kronos Worldwide granted to Mr. Harold Simmons in each of the last three years for his director services.